-Our Fall 2022 application portal is live!
-GRE/GMAT are no longer required.
+Our Fall 2023 application portal is live Now!

 Decisions are released through the online application system.
 The admissions committee reviews applications during each round.

-- Rolling Review until Final Deadline: July 7, 2022.
-Applications received after the Round 4 deadline will be reviewed on a rolling basis until the Fall 2022 Cohort is full or the final deadline passes.
+- Rolling Review until July 7, 2023.
+Applications received after the Round 4 deadline will be reviewed on a rolling basis until the Fall 2023 Cohort is full or the final deadline passes.

-*Admitted students will begin classes on August 22, 2022.
-Mandatory orientation for both on-campus and online students will be held on the USC campus, dates are not finalized but it is typically the first week of August.
+*Admitted students will begin classes on August 21, 2023.
+Mandatory orientation for both on-campus and online students will be held on the USC campus before school start.
 The orientation is typically a full week-long and all days are required, so please plan accordingly.
 On-campus students – we recommend arriving in Los Angeles a week before orientation to make sure your housing and space are set up before orientation.
 International students may arrive in the US up to 30 days before the first day of orientation to get settled and complete passport verification.

-**No on-campus student applications will be accepted after this date.
-Applicants interested in applying for the Fall 2023 on-campus cohort will need to wait for the portal to reopen sometime in Fall.
+**No on-campus student applications will be accepted after the final on-campus program deadline.
+Applicants interested in applying for the Fall 2024 on-campus cohort will need to wait for the portal to reopen sometime in Fall.

 Admission decisions are based on consideration of the applicant's previous academic record, resume, letters of recommendation, responses to an essay question and an interview (if requested by the admission committee).
 Spaces are limited and we start reviewing your application as soon as your application is complete.
 We strongly encourage you to submit your application early.